Choosing EExBA FAQs

 Yes.
 The reception teacher will draw on their knowledge of each child and be able to refer to records from previous settings, information from parents that can be validated.
 They are also able to speak with practitioners who already know the children – for example the nursery teacher in the school.
 This is good assessment practice which contributes to an outstanding judgement at Ofsted.

 Yes.
 EExBA assessment criteria is scored.
 This score produces the hard data.
 By inputting the 'Yes/No' answers into the pre-set electronic format, schools produce a score for each child of between 0-56.
 This data is sent electronically to Early Excellence who will analyse the data to produce a national picture.
-The pilot of EExBA in September 2014 produced a clear picture of 'typical', above and below typical.

 Yes.
 EExBA has been statistically proved to provide accurate and unbiased data.
 EExBA was piloted in September 2014 with over 1000 children involved.
 The baseline data demonstrated that practitioner 'Yes/No' judgments were accurate and consistent.
 The pilot clearly demonstrated that EExBA does not produce a negative bias for gender or EAL.